We use cookies to analyse traffic and for ad measurement purposes, including for personalizing ads. Read Our Cookie Policy

 The winner is the first to complete a line but as this has been known to happen before the Grand Prix itself even starts you will probably want to play on to see who completes the most lines or gets full house.

-PRO TIP – Print out more cards then you need so you can pick one with something you think is extremely likely to happen in the centre square (swearing on radio and driver complains items are usually pretty safe bets).
+PRO TIP – Print out more cards than you need so you can pick one with something you think is extremely likely to happen in the centre square (debris flies off a car and driver complains items are usually pretty safe bets).
 That will give you an especially good chance of completing at least one line!

 Want to play solo? – Set the grid size to 4×4 and print just one card with all 16 items on it!